Arafly/personal_cheatsheets/kubernetes.md

 	kubectl get po -n kube-system -l k8s-app=coredns

 > TYPICALLY WE DON'T ROUTE TRAFFIC DIRECTLY TO PODS (EVEN THO THEY'VE GOT THEIR OWN IP ADDRESSES WHICH CHANGES OFTEN DURING SCALING).
-WE DO SO THE THE SERVICES WHICH HAS A VIRTUAL IP AND DNS MAPPING, THESE THEN TAKES THE TRAFFIC AND FORWARD TO THE PODS, REGARDLESS OF THEIR NUMBER OR CHANGED IP ADDRESS.
+WE DO SO THE SERVICES (WHICH HAS A VIRTUAL IP AND DNS MAPPING), THESE THEN TAKES THE TRAFFIC AND FORWARD TO THE PODS, REGARDLESS OF THEIR NUMBER OR CHANGED IP ADDRESS.

-SERVICE IS A K8S RESOURCE THAT PROVIDES LAYER-4 LOAD BALANCING FOR A GROUP OF PODS, ALSO SERVICE DISCOVERY USING CLSUTER'S INTERNAL DNS
+SERVICE IS A K8S RESOURCE THAT PROVIDES LAYER-4 LOAD BALANCING FOR A GROUP OF PODS, ALSO SERVICE DISCOVERY USING CLUSTER'S INTERNAL DNS
 	kubectl get po,svc -o wide
 	kubectl create -f service-def.yml
 	kubectl get services